borbware/unity-basics-course/programming/1-variables.md

   * Error messages
   * Debug messages
 * `Debug.Log(textVariable)`
-  * print stuff into the console
+  * Use it to print stuff into the console
-  * as the name suggests, it's used for *debugging*
+  * As the name suggests, it's used for *debugging*
   * You can print other variable types as well, not only strings!
 * `Debug.LogWarning()`
 * `Debug.LogError()`